mhwlng/fip-elite/README.md

 Use the right rotary encoder to scroll vertically on all tabs.

-Use the left rotary encoder to show another card on the POI or SHIP tab or zoom into the galaxy map.
+Use the left rotary encoder to show another card on various tabs or zoom into the galaxy map.

 Use the up/down arrow buttons to switch pages.